jyotisham/jyotisha-kotlin/README.md

 For a survey of similar software, see [here](https://sanskrit-coders.github.io/astronomy/).

+### Vision
+- This code will have common panchaanga and utsava computation parts which can be used with platform specific ephemeris code; while reusing the old festival db from [adyatithi](https://github.com/sanskrit-coders/adyatithi).
+- The code itself will be capable of typical (amAnta, chitra-at-180 ayanAMsha, असङ्क्रान्तिमासोऽधिकः ) based calculation as well as the ancient but now uncommon [tropical lunisolar system](https://vvasuki.github.io/jyotiSham/history/kauNDinyAyana/).

 ## For users
 For detailed examples and help, please see individual module files - especially test files in this package.